 The practice of a modeling agency recruiting a model to leave his/her current agency and sign with them is called scalping.
 This is not a practice that is appreciated in the business and generally has career consequences for the model.

-A person who searches for potential new faces, but combing the rosters of smaller agencies, meeting people on the street or holding scouting events.
+A person who searches for potential new faces, by combing the rosters of smaller agencies, meeting people on the street, or holding scouting events.
 Larger agencies either employ scouts or use reputable freelance scouts.

 Sed Card – (See: Comp Card)

-In a studio or on location, a set is the place where the photographs or film or commercial are being shot.
+In a studio or on location, a set is the place where the photographs, film, or commercial are being shot.